Crime in Switzerland: Crime by type

 Suspected cases of embezzlement, tax fraud, money laundering and sexual harassment have been reported in 35 percent of companies in Switzerland.
+Under Swiss laws, a company can be held criminally liable for inadequate organisation or failing to take all reasonable measures to prevent a crime from happening.

 Money laundering

 Swiss banks have served as safe havens for the wealth of dictators, despots, mobsters, arms dealers, corrupt officials, and tax cheats of all kinds.

 Money laundering is a criminal offence punishable by the criminal authorities (Art.
 305bis of the Swiss Criminal Code).
 According to the Money Laundering Reporting Office Switzerland (MLROS) in 2017, official "suspicious activity reports" reached nearly 4,700 (worth $16.2 billion) up from 2,909 reported cases in 2016.
 Suspicious activity reports increased to 21,000 in 2025.

 The Money Laundering Reporting Office is a federal body responsible for receiving and analysing suspicious activity reports in connection with money laundering, terrorist financing, and money of criminal origin, and forwarding them to the law enforcement agencies if necessary.
 As of 2025, MLROS has 55 investigators dedicated to the task of reviewing these reports.

-Under Swiss laws, a company can be held criminally liable for inadequate organisation or failing to take all reasonable measures to prevent a crime from happening.

 In 1989, the Swiss justice minister had to step down, following allegation of money laundering by her husband.
 This was the largest case of drug-related money laundering to become public.

+According to FINMA in 2023, 50 percent of Swiss banks had “largely unsatisfactory” anti-money laundering systems.